 Cons of Co-Washing your hair

-Natural hair; curly and coarse hair, in particular, is typically dryer compared to the other hair types.
+Natural hair, curly and coarse hair, in particular, is typically dryer compared to the other hair types.
 So, Co-Washing is the solution in this case.
-Co-Washing helps to lock the moisture and increase the strength of your hair.
+Co-Washing helps to lock in moisture and increase the strength of your hair.

 Keep in mind that Co-Washing is different from regular conditioning of the hair.
 Nothing hydrates your hair as effectively as Co-Washing does!
-So, if you have dry and curly hair, seek help from Co-Washing as soon as possible!
+So, if you have dry and curly hair, it would be a good idea to try a cowashing technique.